LIONant-depot/xtextfile/README.md

 - **Binary serialization** With no code changes
 - **No dependencies** Zero dependencies to make it easy to include in your projects
 - **MIT License**: As free as it gets
+- **documentation**: You can find the [documentation here](https://github.com/LIONant-depot/xtextfile/blob/main/documentation/documentation.md)
+- **unit-test**: That servers as examples as well as to test the code

 # Example
 ```cpp
 struct data
 {